August 29, 2022

 Just about every business leader today wants to build a data-driven company.
 Pitch decks are stacked full with promises of AI and machine learning, real-time data, and intelligent insights, with companies investing millions into tools and data initiatives designed to add value.

 But what does it really mean to be data-driven?
+And how can companies balance data capabilities and cost as they build out innovative data solutions?

 At data-driven companies, leadership and employees view data as a critical asset that’s worth investing in.
 Data-driven companies also: